MohammadFeyzian/kotlin-practice-collections/README.md

 - putAll – Add all key-value pairs from another map to the current map.
 - remove – Remove an entry by its key.

+### Retrieving Data
+- get – Get a value by its key.
+- getOrDefault – Get a value by key, or return a default if the key is missing.
+- getOrElse – Get a value or compute a default value if the key is absent.
+- getValue – Get the value of the specified key or throw an exception if absent.

 In progress...